Sergio Osmeña

 Prior to his accession in 1944, Osmeña served as governor of Cebu from 1906 to 1907, member and first speaker of the Philippine House of Representatives from 1907 to 1922, and senator from the 10th senatorial district for thirteen years, in which capacity he served as Senate president pro tempore.
 In 1935, he was nominated to be the running-mate of Senate President Manuel L. Quezon for the presidential election that year.
 The duo were overwhelmingly re-elected in 1941.

-He was the patriarch of the prominent Osmeña family, which includes his son, former Senator Sergio Osmeña Jr., and his grandsons, former senators Sergio Osmeña III and John Henry Osmeña, ex-governor Lito Osmeña and former Cebu City mayor Tomas Osmeña.
+He was the patriarch of the prominent Osmeña family, which includes his son, former senator Sergio Osmeña Jr., and his grandsons, former senators Sergio Osmeña III and John Henry Osmeña, former governor Lito Osmeña, and former Cebu City mayor and current Cebu City vice mayor Tomas Osmeña.

-Early life and career
+Early life and education

-Osmeña was born on September 9, 1878, in the then-municipality of Cebu to a wealthy businessman Don Pedro Lee Gotiaoco and to Juana Osmeña y Suico, who was reportedly only 14 years of age at the time.
-Owing to the circumstances of his birth, the identity of his father had been a closely guarded family secret, surnamed "Sanson".
-Although carrying the stigma of being an illegitimate child – Juana never married the father – he did not allow this aspect to affect his standing in society.
+Osmeña was born on September 9, 1878, in the then-municipality of Cebu in Cebu.
+His biological father was Don Antonio Sanson, a socially prominent and wealthy Chinese mestizo businessman and haciendero known for his vast landholdings throughout Cebu.
+Sanson came from one of Cebu's oldest and most illustrious families.
+His mother, Juana Osmeña y Suico (1858/1859 – 1941), was reportedly 20 years old at the time.
+However, since Sanson was already married to another woman, Osmeña was considered illegitimate.
+As a result, he took on his mother's surname.

+Osmeña was secretive of his parentage.
+He would frequent Sanson's farm in Borbon, suggesting he was aware of the identity of his real father.

 The Osmeña family, a rich and prominent clan of Chinese Filipino heritage with vast business interests in Cebu, warmed to him as he established himself as a prominent figure in local society.

 Osmeña received his elementary education at the Colegio de San Carlos and graduated in 1892.
-Osmeña continued his education in Manila, studying in San Juan de Letran College where he first met Manuel L. Quezon, a classmate of his, as well as Juan Sumulong and Emilio Jacinto.
-He took up law at the University of Santo Tomas and was second place in the bar examination in 1903.
+Osmeña continued his education in Manila, studying in San Juan de Letran College where he first met Manuel L. Quezon, a classmate of his, as well as Vicente Madrigal, Juan Sumulong, and Emilio Jacinto.
+He took up law at the University of Santo Tomás and placed second in the 1903 bar examinations.
 He served on the war staff of General Emilio Aguinaldo as a courier and journalist.
-In 1900, he founded the Cebu newspaper, El Nuevo Día [English: 'The New Day'] which lasted for three years.
+In 1900, he founded the Cebu newspaper El Nuevo Día (English: 'The New Day'), which operated for three years.

 Public service in Cebu

-When Cebu Governor Juan Climaco was sent as a member of the Board of Commissioners of the St. Louis Purchase Expedition, Osmeña was appointed acting governor.
+When Cebu Governor Juan Clímaco was sent as a member of the Board of Commissioners of the St. Louis Purchase Expedition, Osmeña was appointed acting governor.
 When Climaco returned, he was appointed as provincial fiscal.
 His stint there elevated him in politics when he was elected governor of Cebu in 1906.